shoui520/shoui520.github.io/docs/routine.md

 This is the fundamental process of the method.
 Keep doing what you're doing.

 But longer hours = more improvement!
-So try and aim for longer immersion hours!
+So, try and aim for longer immersion hours!

 **Q: I've been thinking about looking up a lot of words in reading, is this bad or good?**